 They don't have any idea.

-And on top of that, there is no stimulus in job Creation.
+And on top of that, there is no stimulus in job creation.

 I work in a floor covering business that generated millions of dollars over the last eight years.

-And I've seen and talked to builders and their and their co-workers looking at people getting these false on financing that absolutely don't have nothing.
+And I've seen and talked to builders and their co-workers looking at people getting these houses on financing that absolutely don't have nothing, don't belong in a house.

 Incredible.

-And we're back, ladies and I apologize for that.
+I apologize for that.

 Everything fine now.

-Appreciate the uh the delay.
+Appreciate the delay.

 That's the first time that has ever happened in 20 years.